Hiviexd/loved-cli/PACKAGING.md

 ## Overview

-The packaging system creates distributable archives for Windows, Linux, and macOS.
+The packaging system creates distributable archives for Windows, Linux, and macOS using **tsup** to bundle all JavaScript code into a single file.
 Each archive contains:
-- `dist/` - Compiled TypeScript output
+- `dist/index.js` - **Bundled CLI** (all JavaScript dependencies bundled, except native modules)
 - `resources/` - Template files and assets
 - `config/` - Configuration example file
-- `package.json` - Project metadata
+- `package.json` - Minimal package.json (only native dependencies)
-- `node_modules/` - Production dependencies (platform-specific, ready to use)
+- `node_modules/` - **Only native dependencies** (`sharp`, `canvas`, and their transitive deps)
 - Platform-specific launcher script (`loved.cmd` for Windows, `loved` for Unix)

 **Packages are ready to run out of the box** - no installation required!
-Dependencies are pre-installed with platform-specific native modules.
+All JavaScript code is bundled, and only platform-specific native modules are included.

 ## Prerequisites